Gluten Free Pumpkin Pie – Quick Facts

 - Wet Dough: Yes, the dough is more on the wet side (on purpose), through testing it seems to crumble less and be more pliable when it was more moist.
 If you get a patch of wet dough, simply add a teaspoon of flour to the area.

-- Dairy-Free Pie Filling: just check out our incredible dairy free pumpkin pie.
+- Dairy-Free Pie Filling: check out our incredible dairy-free pumpkin pie.

-- Store-Bought: of course you can also purchase a gluten-free pie crust, if you prefer.
+- Store-Bought Crust: you can also purchase a gluten-free pie crust, if you prefer.

 Nutrition